zhangzeyingvv/PhononIrep/README.md

 # Installation
 One need install both Python and Mathematica.
 ## Configure Python
-First you should install python and phonopy. e.g. install anaconda or miniconda, and run
+First you should install python3 and phonopy. e.g. install anaconda or miniconda, and run
 ```
 conda install -c conda-forge phonopy